Señorita (Shawn Mendes and Camila Cabello song): Commercial performance

 "Señorita" debuted at number two on the Billboard Hot 100 on July 6, 2019.
-It later peaked at number one on the chart issue dated August 31, 2019 dethroning Billie Eilish's "Bad Guy", becoming Mendes' first US number-one song and Cabello's second after "Havana".
+It later peaked at number one on the chart issue dated August 31, 2019, dethroning Billie Eilish's "Bad Guy", becoming Mendes' first US number-one song and Cabello's second after "Havana".
 Cabello became the youngest female artist to achieve a second Hot 100 number one and a fourth Mainstream Top 40 chart-topper since Rihanna (2010).
 It was replaced by Lizzo's "Truth Hurts" the following week.
 The single was the most-streamed song on Spotify in 2019 and 9th overall.
 It charted on the Billboard Hot 100 for 37 weeks.
 After the introduction of Billboard Global 200 in September 2020, "Señorita" peaked at 67 on the chart.
+It was certified a platinum in the US on August 23, 2019, and has been updated as 5× Platinum certification on August 3, 2023.

-In the UK "Señorita" debuted at number two on the UK Official Charts and reached number one in its 3rd week on the 18th July 2019, and spent 5 weeks in the top spot, it then charted for a further 40 weeks.
+In the UK "Señorita" debuted at number two on the UK Official Charts and reached number one in its 3rd week on July 18, 2019, and spent 5 weeks in the top spot, it then charted for a further 40 weeks.
 It has been certified as 2× Platinum in the UK.

 In Canada "Señorita" hit number one on the Canadian Hot 100, Canada AC, Canada CHR/Top 40 and the Canada Hot AC.
-On the Canadian Hot 100 it hit number one on the 31 August 2019, and charted for 52 weeks.
+On the Canadian Hot 100 it hit number one on the August 31, 2019, and charted for 52 weeks.

 "Señorita" reached number one in over 30 countries, including Canada, the UK, Australia and New Zealand.
 It made several year end charts, hitting number 10 on the UK Singles list, number 8 on ARIA charts, 9 on the New Zealand year end list, 10 on the year end Canadian Hot 100 and 15 on the US Billboard Hot 100 year end list, as well as number 15 on the US Rolling Stone Top 100 year end list.

 The song has been certified Platinum in the United States by the Recording Industry Association of America, 2× Platinum in the United Kingdom by the British Phonographic Industry and 6× Platinum in Australia by the Australian Recording Industry Association.
 It has been certified Platinum in 3 countries, and multi-Platinum in a further 11 countries, and Diamond in Poland, France and Mexico.

-As of January 2023, "Señorita" is the 9th most streamed song on Spotify with 2.32 billion streams and is the highest charting collaboration.
+As of June 2024, "Señorita" is the 18th most streamed song on Spotify with 2.75 billion streams.